Product • Wellhead SCADA

 The trade-offs between the two architectures are covered in depth in our cloud vs on-premise SCADA comparison.

 Traditional per-site SCADA projects take weeks to months because every site means server builds, licensing, and integration work.
-A cloud-hosted Merobix deployment is typically live in 3–5 days:
+A cloud-hosted Merobix deployment is typically live on a timeline that depends on site count, connectivity and integration scope:

 1. Site survey - confirm what your pump-off controllers, RTUs, and PLCs already report, and identify any points that need instrumentation.